dimkr/Mirai-Source-Code/README.md

-This is a fork of Mirai that uses [papaw](http://github.com/dimkr/papaw) to compress the malware binaries, make them harder to research (by providing some basic means of anti-debugging) and allow self-deletion.
+This is a fork of Mirai that uses [papaw](http://github.com/dimkr/papaw) to compress the malware binaries, make them harder to research (by providing some basic means of anti-debugging) and allow fileless execution.

 It's useful for testing anti-virus software for Linux, which is supposed to detect at least the original Mirai binaries as malicious.
 Is that anti-virus